raspberrypilearning/comic-character/en/step_3.md

 --- /collapse ---

-Next, you will add a button that can run JavaScript code to show it.
+Next, you will add a button that will run some JavaScript code to make the summary visible.

 --- /task ---

 Fantastic work!
 Your character details page now contains a form with input fields.

-In the next step you will make your form interactive, so the user can view a summary of their character.
+In the next step, you will make your form interactive, so the user can view a summary of their character.